 CHERO-COLA / NEHI BOTTLING COMPANY

-The Chero-Cola Bottling Company of Appalachia first shows up on the Sanborn Maps in 1922 at 405 Callahan Avenue.
-By 1929 they have built a new building at 407-409 Callahan Avenue.
-The Chero-Cola Bottling Company eventually changes its name to the Nehi Bottling Company by 1947, and is being run by J. E. Honeycutt.
-The July 08, 1954 Kingsport Times reported that the building that once housed the Nehi Bottling Company in Appalachia, VA were gutted by a fire earlier that week.(1) They also mentioned that the buildings were "formerly" occupied by the company at the time of the fire; however, there was some bottling machinery still in the building.(1)
+They have changed their name to the Nehi Bottling Company by 1947, and J. E. Huneycutt is listed as a member of the Virginia Bottling Association under the company’s name.
+Apparently he took over after J. M. Huneycutt.
+The July 08, 1954 Kingsport Times reported that the building that once housed the Nehi Bottling Company in Appalachia, VA were gutted by a fire earlier that week.(1) They also mentioned that the buildings were "formerly" occupied by the company at the time of the fire; however, there was some bottling machinery still in the building.(1) According to the owner of the Nehi Bottling Company of Whitesburg, Kentucky, his father purchased the company, and its franchise, in the early 1950’s.
+In fact it is his company that supplies Appalachia with their products to this day.

 This empty lot was the location of the Chero-Cola / Nehi Bottling Company in Appalachia, VA.
 The only thing left is what is left of the concrete floor of the building.